Aclaputra/company-profile/README.md

-# Apple-companyProfile

-Footer/Header tinggal diisikan.

-# Untuk dinyatakan “PASS”, Halaman Web Anda harus memiliki 6 komponen:
+# Apple Website Clone using only HTML 7 CSS - Progate Project Team.

+# To be declared "PASS", your Webpage must have 6 of this components:

-- Header
+- Header ✔
 - Bagian Main ✔
 - Bagian Body ✔
 - Footer ✔
 - Setidaknya satu animasi ✔
 - Desain responsif untuk smartphone dan tablet ✔

+finished in 3 days.